 Carbon Asset Solutions: Built around a novel in-situ measurement technique for soil carbon, the company is in the demonstration and early commercialization phase.
-The approach is promised to yield fast and accurate measurements of below-ground carbon concentrations.
-The company aims at covering the complete pipeline from field measurement to carbon credit generation.
+The approach promises to yield fast and accurate measurements of below-ground carbon concentrations.
+The company aims to cover the complete pipeline from field measurement to carbon credit generation.